You and I (Lady Gaga song): Chart performance

 In Canada, the song entered the Hot Digital Songs chart at number 14, subsequently debuting on the Canadian Hot 100 at number 27.
 It entered the charts again at number 45, and has reached a peak of number 10.
 Before the single was officially released in Australia, digital downloads were sold, consequently it entered the ARIA Singles Chart at number 56 on August 15, 2011.
 The following week, the song moved up to number 34, and has reached a peak of number 14.
 Following the album's release on May 23, 2011, "You and I" entered the UK Singles Chart at number 89, thanks to digital downloads from Born This Way.
 The song jumped up to number 70 from its previous week's position of number 187, in the issue dated September 3, 2011, and has reached a peak of number 23.
 In Japan, the song had initially entered the digital chart at number 98, but after the MTV Video Music Awards performance, it entered the Japan Hot 100 at number eight.

+In Europe in Asia, the song was a moderate success, peaking however the top ten in Austria and Japan, top twenty in Italy, Slovakia, Lebanon and Iceland, top thirty in Germany, Hungary and Czech Republic and top forty in Ireland and Switzerland.

+It failed nevertheless to enter in some European markets, like in France, where the song debuted at number 98 and stayed two weeks, becoming Gaga's lowest enter in the country until "Artpop" in 2013, who debuted at number 185 and as a single until "A-Yo", who debuted at number 167 and stayed 2 weeks.

+It also failed to enter in the top eighty in the Netherlands, where "You & I" debuted at number 83 and became Gaga's lowest debut in the country since.